-The Company uses the Black-Scholes Option Pricing Model for valuation of share-based payments and warrants recorded as marketable securities.
+The Company uses the Black-Scholes Option Pricing Model for valuation of share-based payments.
 Option pricing models require the input of subjective assumptions including expected price volatility, interest rates and forfeiture rate.
 Changes in the input assumptions can materially affect the fair value estimate and Company's earnings and equity reserves.